 Reinforcing Contractual Obligations Through Litigation

-When two or more parties are mutually bound by the terms of a contract/agreement and one of the parties fails in its performance of the terms of that agreement, including by failing to perform their contractual promise(s), provides information informing the other party that they intend to not perform their duty, or is unable to perform their duty, as stated by the terms of the agreement, that party is in breach of contract.
+When two or more parties are mutually bound by the terms of a contract/agreement and one of the parties fails in their performance of the terms of that agreement, including by failing to perform their contractual promise(s), providing information informing the other party that they intend to not perform their duty or being unable to perform their duty as stated by the terms of the agreement, that party is in breach of contract.

-Your Timing In Breach Of Contract Disputes Matters
+Your Timing In A Breach Of Contract Dispute Matters

-It is important that you contact Simkin & Associates the moment that a breach has occurred as there may be certain duties that you must adhere to before the other party can be held for breach of contract.
+It is vital that you contact Simkin & Associates the moment that a breach occurs, as there may be specific duties to adhere to before holding the other party in breach of contract.

 There may be certain methods and timing requirements pertaining to the notification by you to the breaching party that a breach has occurred.
-There may also be a contractual cure-period whereby the breaching party has a set contractual amount of time to cure the breach from the time that they are notified.
+There may also be a contractual cure period, whereby the breaching party has a set contractual amount of time to cure the breach from when they are notified.

 Understanding Breaches Of Contract

-There are four common types of breach of contract.
+There are four common types of breaches of contract:

-Minor breach: A minor (also referred to as an immaterial or partial breach of contract) is where the breaching party does not adhere specifically to the terms of the agreement but such breach does not invalidate the agreement itself nor can it compel the breaching party to perform their contractual duty.
+Minor breach: A minor breach of contract (also referred to as an immaterial or partial breach of contract) is where the breaching party does not adhere specifically to the terms of the agreement but such breach does not invalidate the agreement itself and cannot compel the breaching party to perform their contractual duty.

 Material breach: In this case, one party has breached the contract terms in a way that has caused damage to the nonbreaching party.

-An example of this would be if the seller of a house agrees to replace the heating unit of the property and failed to do so, the nonbreaching party may sue for the damages incurred (e.g. the actual cost of adding the heater) or may cause the breaching party to perform their duty by purchasing and installing the heater.
-Click here for more on Real Estate Law.
+An example of this would be if the seller of a house agrees to replace the heating unit of the property and then fails to do so, the nonbreaching party may sue for the damages incurred (e.g., the actual cost of adding the heater) or may cause the breaching party to perform their duty by purchasing and installing the heater.

-If a leasing company agrees to lease you an apartment or office space and they lease it to another person or business, while you have already given up your lease on another location and expended time and money to prepare for taking over the new lease, then you can sue the breaching party (the leasing company) for damages and compel them to fulfill their duty by leasing the space to you.
-See more on Landlord / Tenant Disputes.
+If a leasing company agrees to lease you an apartment or office space and it leases it to another person or business when you have already given up your lease on another location and expended time and money to prepare for taking over the new lease, then you can sue the breaching party (the leasing company) for damages and compel it to fulfill its duty by leasing the space to you.

-Anticipatory breach: A breach of anticipatory repudiation occurs when a party’s failure to perform their duty to the contract is, to a reasonable person using common sense, training or experience, imminent and indicated or failure to perform is inevitable.
+Anticipatory breach: A breach of anticipatory repudiation occurs when a party’s failure to perform their duty to the contract is, to a reasonable person using common sense, training or experience, imminent and indicated or inevitable.
 This may entitle the nonbreaching party to an invalidation of the agreement and to damages incurred as a result of the breach.

 Compensating For Breaches

-Damages in most cases are monetary and are to place the nonbreaching party at the place (when they are the receiver of the goods or service) where they would have been had the contract not been created, or be placed (when they are the provider of the goods or service) at the point where they would be had the contract been fully completed.
-When a monetary value cannot be ascertained or are not sufficient to compensate the nonbreaching party, there may then be an equity decree entered by the court with an award of an injunction or specific performance.
+Damages in most cases are monetary and are to place the nonbreaching party (when they are the receiver of the goods or service) where they would have been had the contract not been created or (when they are the provider of the goods or service) where they would have been had the contract been fully completed.
+When a monetary value cannot be ascertained or is not sufficient to compensate the nonbreaching party, there may then be an equity decree entered by the court with an award of an injunction or specific performance.

 Hold The Breaching Party Responsible – Call Today